voxpupuli/puppet-mongodb/README.md

 ### Deprecation Warning ###

-That's a new release of the module which means that the API was drastically changed.
+This release is a major refactoring of the module which means that the API may have changed in backwards incompatible ways.
 If your project depends on the old API, please pin your dependencies to 0.3 version to ensure your environments don't break.

+The current module design is undergoing review for potential 1.0 release.
+We welcome any feedback with regard to the APIs and patterns used in this release.

 ##Module Description